akshq96/Decentralised-Share/README.md

 <h4>Ready to use</h4>

 - [ ] improve ui of dashboard
-- [ ] fixing dashboard/history maping from db. i messed that up :(
+- [ ] fixing dashboard/history maping from db.